Purchasing a Domain Name aka URL

 Limits on URLs: “How Many Domain Names Are There?”

-According to “Whois,” there were 140,697,516 domain names covering the .com, .net, .org, .info, .biz and .us suffixes in June 2012.
-These are the most popular website, suffixes.
-Under the .com suffix, 82,549 new sites were added, 104,126 were transferred, and 105,218 were deleted on June 11, 2012.
-There are a total of 3,433,774,470 total IP addresses in 251 countries as of June 1, 2012.
-The United States accounted for nearly 50% of these IP addresses: 1,543,946,031.
-The world’s population is 7,000,000,000.
-These statistics show that there was one IP address for every two people on the planet.
+According to “Whois,” there were 140,697,516 domain names associated with the .com, .net, .org, .info, .biz, and .us suffixes as of June 2012.
+Notably, these suffixes represent the most popular categories of websites.
+For instance, under the .com suffix alone, 82,549 new sites were added, 104,126 were transferred, and 105,218 were deleted on June 11, 2012.
+Furthermore, by June 1, 2012, there were a total of 3,433,774,470 IP addresses distributed across 251 countries.
+Interestingly, the United States accounted for nearly 50% of these IP addresses, totaling 1,543,946,031.
+When compared to the global population of 7 billion people, these statistics reveal that there was approximately one IP address for every two individuals on the planet.

 Place to register: “Where Do I Purchase URL Domain Name?”